usaidt/fancyfpl/README.md

 # fancyfpl
-Premier league pro website for statistics and ratings
+Fantasy premier league pro website for statistics and info